doctorfree/Asciiville/README.md

 ## Requirements

-Asciiville can be installed on Arch Linux, Debian based Linux systems, or RPM based Linux systems.
+Asciiville can be installed on Arch Linux, Debian based Linux systems, and RPM based Linux systems.

+Installation and initialization require admistrative privilege.
+The `ascinit` command, executed after installing Asciiville, installs several packages and therefore requires access to the Internet along with administrative privilege (e.g. `sudo` privilege).

 All of the following dependencies/requirements are automatically installed if needed when using the Arch, Debian, or RPM format package install.

 * asciinema
 * cmatrix